transform.air.herd_vectorize (transform::AIRHerdVectorizeOp)Vectorize operations inside air.herd operations

 Syntax:

-The read is hoisted before the loop, and the write is hoisted after the loop.
+Each discovered pair is hoisted out of the loop: the read is moved before the loop (with an iter_arg), and the write is moved after the loop.
 All necessary operand-producing operations (constants, affine.apply, etc.) are also hoisted to maintain SSA dominance.

 Requirements: